-Benjamin brings 15 years of professional expertise in finance, philanthropy, entrepreneurship, and impact investing, combined with deep grass root social sector experience in community organizing, civic engagement, and non-profit governance.
+Benjamin brings over 15 years of professional expertise in finance, philanthropy, entrepreneurship, and impact investing, combined with deep grass root social sector experience in community organizing, civic engagement, and non-profit governance.
 Previously, he held leadership positions in Finance at Good Returns Group, a global social enterprise startup working to transform corporate philanthropy through impact investing and micro-lending.
 He worked as the North Texas Philanthropy Officer at The Trust for Public Land, Fidelity Charitable, managing the world’s largest Donor Advised Fund, and financial roles within Fidelity Investments.

 As a dedicated servant leader, Benjamin currently serves as the District 7 appointed City Planning Commissioner of the City of Dallas and the Dallas Morning News Linz Award Nominating Committee.
 He previously served as an executive board member for the Association of Fundraising Professionals (AFP) Greater Dallas Chapter, The Dallas Foundations Good Works Under 40 Selection Committee, City of Dallas appointee to the South Dallas Fair Park Opportunity Fund, South Dallas Fair Park TIF Board, Bishop Arts Theatre Center, Anthem Strong Families, DISD Innovation Design Entrepreneurship Academy (IDEA), and Aspire — Fidelity Investment Regional African American and Latino Employee Resource Group.
 In 2015, he launched the Dallas County Civic Alliance, a citywide Get Out The Vote initiative that resulted in registering over 10,000 residents in Dallas County.
 He is also a member, volunteer and supporter of the DFW Urban League Young Professionals, NSBE DFW, and The NAACP Dallas Chapter.

 Benjamin is a Midwest native of Wichita, KS and earned his Bachelor’s degree in Finance from Washburn University, where he was also a standout Defensive Back.
 Benjamin also played professional football in the Indoor Football League (IFL) for the Kansas Koyotes and was the Defensive Coordinator at Highland Park High School in Topeka, Ks.
 He is a self-taught musician of four instruments, avid vinyl collector, and a proud member of Kappa Alpha Psi Fraternity Incorporated.